 Nobody will be angry or upset if you do not want to be in the study.
 We are talking to your parent/legal guardians about the study and you should talk to them about it too.

+If you have any questions about this study, please call Dr. Adrian James at 416 813 6767.

+After the study is done we will tell you the things we learned.

 Assent: